 In all instances, it is the student's responsibility to obtain all official transcripts and any/all supporting documentation (e.g., course descriptions and/or syllabi) related to their transfer of credit request.
 Transcripts and supporting documentation must be sent to the attention of the Registrar at the campus the student wishes to attend.
 Transcripts stamped "issued to student" or "student copy" are not acceptable for consideration.
-In addition, photocopies of official transcripts or official transcripts opened prior to receipt by Bryan University will not be considered.
-Students should note that there may be a charge to obtain official transcripts from some institutions.
+In addition, photocopies of official transcripts or official transcripts from some institutions.